Free Walking Tour Berlin

 Pronouncing “Ber”

-The first syllable, “Ber,” sounds like the beginning of “berry.”
-It has a short, emphasized “e” sound.
+The first syllable, Ber, is almost the same sound as berry.
+For those readers who do not know the correct way to pronounce the word, it has a short, emphasized “e” sound.
 To pronounce it, follow these steps:

-The second syllable, “Lin,” is similar to the word “linen.”
-It has a short “i” sound (as in “it”) and is not stressed.
+The second syllable ‘In’ can be justified since it is very close to the word ‘linen’ of English etymology.
+It has the short “i” sound like the letter ‘it;’ it is a non-stress.
 To pronounce it correctly, follow these steps:

 Now, let’s combine the syllables to pronounce the word “Berlin” correctly: